'He had asked for help': Mum's call for greater student protection | ITV News

 Mrs Carrick started campaigning on the issue following her son's death in 2021.

-The proposal will be debated by MPs at Westminster Hall on Monday and has led to mixed emotions for Mrs Carrick.
+The proposal was debated by MPs at Westminster Hall on Monday and has led to mixed emotions for Mrs Carrick.

-"Very emotional because you're only there for one reason, we've all got the same thing in common," she said.

-"And when we are doing this, we're all empowered and we're kind of plodding along with it.
-And then it kind of slaps you in the face, actually, that because your son, daughter, brother, sister has died and that's why you're doing this.

 In a statement Sheffield Hallam University, where Oskar studied, offered its condolences to his family and friends, adding: "The inquest into Oskar's tragic death did not reference any failings on the part of the university.